Full Mouth Rehabilitation

 Erosion due to acid reflux or diet: These conditions can lead to significant tooth erosion, requiring extensive restoration.

-Congenital or developmental dental abnormalities: Some people may have been born with conditions that affect the formation and strength of the teeth.
+Congenital dental abnormalities: Some people may be born with conditions that affect the formation and strength of teeth.

 Leading the way in results driven care.